shakehd/KNN_Certifier/README.md

 python certify.py fourclass_5_percent --partition-size 100 --log info
 ```
 **Warning**
 For parallizzation the FORK method is used.
-Since this is only available in Unix systems this tool will not work on windows systems --no-parallel option is not set.
+Since this is only available in Linux systems this tool will not work on windows systems.
+To use on Windows OS use the --no-parallel flag.

 ## Results
 After the certification process is finished the tool will save the results in 4 files: